PerseusArkouda/ChatEvolvedDiscordBot/README.md

 ___

 ##### - **Linux notes:**
-For distributions with systemd (like Ubuntu) you can create a service file for the bot.
+For distributions with systemd (like Ubuntu) you can create a service file for the bot
-First create a script.
+First create a script
 cd inside ChatEvolvedDiscordBot directory and type:
 ```
 nano ChatEvolvedDiscord.sh